 The Avery Hill Campus consists of two sites, Mansion Site and Southwood Site, both of which are located in the 86-acre Avery Hill Park in Eltham, south-east London.
-Only a few minutes' walk apart, these two Victorian sites house modern teaching facilities and laboratories and has extensive sports facilities such as pitches, tennis courts, a sports hall and a gym.
+Only a few minutes' walk apart, these two Victorian sites house modern teaching facilities and laboratories and has extensive sports facilities such as two new 3G all-weather pitches, tennis courts, a sports hall and a gym.
 For over 80 years the campus was home to Avery Hill Training College, some of whose 19th and 20th-century buildings are listed by English Heritage, while on Mansion Site there is a beautiful library housed in a former ballroom.

 The Greenwich Campus is on a World Heritage Site on the banks of the River Thames.
 The university's largest campus is centred on three baroque buildings designed by Sir Christopher Wren at the end of the 17th century.
 "More breathtaking than the Versailles of Louis XIV" is how The Independent newspaper described it.
 The library has an extensive collection of books and journals, as well as language laboratories, and a 200-PC computing facility.
 Other computer facilities are on campus, including specialist laboratories for the School of Computing and Mathematical Sciences.
-A TV studio and editing suites for use by Humanities & Social Sciences students are also on site.
+A TV studio and editing suites for use by Humanities and Social Sciences students are also on site.
 The Stephen Lawrence Gallery provides a showcase for the work of contemporary artists.

-The university’s building in Stockwell Street is new addition to the Greenwich campus and houses a state-of-the-art library alongside the university’s departments of Architecture & Landscape and Creative Professions & Digital Arts in the Faculty of Architecture, Computing & Humanities.
+The university’s building in Stockwell Street is new addition to the Greenwich campus and houses a state-of-the-art library alongside the university’s departments of Architecture & Landscape and Creative Professions and Digital Arts in the Faculty of Architecture, Computing and Humanities.
 Fourteen landscaped roof terraces, specifically designed for teaching, learning and research, have already been awarded an innovation credit from BREEAM, the world’s leading design and assessment method for sustainable buildings.

 The Medway Campus is a splendid Edwardian redbrick and ivy-clad campus - dating from 1903 - that has benefited from £50 million in investment since 1996.
 Extensive new laboratories and research facilities have been opened at Medway and the university has linked with other educational establishments to develop the campus as a major higher education centre in the Medway region, known collectively as the Universities at Medway.
 The centrepiece of the development at Medway is a magnificent learning resource centre, the Drill Hall Library, converted from a naval drill hall and offering 100,000 square feet of space.
 It houses a library, computers, study areas and teaching rooms.
 The Pilkington Building next door, converted from the naval canteen, contains a lecture theatre, exhibition space, teaching rooms, a bistro-style café and the base for the Universities at Medway Students' Association.